Tracy Scoggins: Early life

 At the age of nine, Scoggins won a diving championship; by 13, she was accumulating swimming medals.
-At Dickinson High School, Scoggins was an athlete, excelling in various sports such as cheerleading, gymnastics, and diving.
-She graduated from Dickinson High School at age 16 and enrolled at Southwest Texas State University in 1970.
+At Dickinson High School, where she graduated in 1970, Scoggins was an athlete, excelling in cheerleading, gymnastics, and diving.
+She enrolled at Southwest Texas State University in 1970.
 As a student-athlete there, she was on the varsity gymnastics team and graduated with a bachelor's degree in physical education.
 While at Southwest Texas State, Scoggins nearly qualified for a spot on the 1980 Olympic diving team.